-The 'return' is the profit over the last twelve months.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.28 in profit.
+The 'return' is the yearly profit.
+That means that for every $1 worth of shareholders' equity, the company generated $0.28 in profit.

 In addition, Exxon Mobil has been paying dividends over a period of at least ten years suggesting that keeping up dividend payments is way more important to the management even if it comes at the cost of business growth.
-Based on the latest analysts' estimates, we found that the company's future payout ratio over the next three years is expected to hold steady at 47%.
+Upon studying the latest analysts' consensus data, we found that the company is expected to keep paying out approximately 47% of its profits over the next three years.
 Regardless, Exxon Mobil's ROE is speculated to decline to 15% despite there being no anticipated change in its payout ratio.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.